cvivori/AS-BandMEF-reprogramming/README.md

 - Plot types of AS events (area plot, barplot and heatmap)
 - Plot heatmaps of scaled PSI values of differential CEx
 - Plot PCA of B cell and MEFs reprogramming on most variable genes/exons
+- Plot heatmap of scaled expression of RNA-binding proteins involved in pluripotency (from Han et al., 2013), reprogramming or development.

 **04. Clustering**
 - Mfuzz (Kumar et al., 2007) clustering of differentially spliced cassette exons